nolanmccleary/Spectra/README.md

 ## Contributions

-If you have a contribution that you think would make the system better, please open up a pull request.
+If you have a contribution that you think would improve the project, please open up a pull request.
 Some things that would be good to implement at some point:

 1. More loss function options to support different attack objectives beyond simple gradient ascent.
 For example, a Carlini Wagner optimization mode.
-2. A better pipeline for user-specified hash, loss, and acceptance functions that doesn't require adding to the existing source code (i.e. being able to take custom function hooks inside the config instead of a string and mapping it to a function, which is kind of dumb).
-3. Smarter override logic in run_attacks.poy such that you can bind overrides at the level of an individual attack or experiment.
+2. Smarter override logic in run_attacks.py such that you can bind overrides at the level of an individual attack or experiment.
 Right now they are applied across all experiments, which is kind of dumb.
-4. Add an option to generate an attack artifact that stores all calculated delta tensors.
+3. Add an option to generate an attack artifact that stores all calculated delta tensors.
 Useful for training some sort of attack network in the future.
-This would be a really cool project and nobody has done it yet afaik.
+This would be a really cool project and nobody has done it yet as far as I know.

-I might get around to implementing at least the first three of these myself, but at the moment I'm kinda sick of working on this thing, and I have a way more exciting project on the radar that I really wanna get started with.
+I might get around to implementing some of these at some point, but at the moment I'm kinda sick of working on this thing, and I have a way more exciting project on the radar that I really wanna get started with.